FUNDING and OPPORTUNITIES

-Tacarie checking a fish trap in a campus pond, as part of our project monitoring their recovery after dredging
+Undergraduate Tacarie checking a fish trap in a GSU campus pond, as part of our project monitoring their recovery after dredging

-This two-semester post-baccalaureate fellowship program is designed to help talented students from groups traditionally underrepresented in their academic disciplines, including first-generation graduate students and those from disadvantaged socio-economic backgrounds, to bridge the gap between an undergraduate degree and a graduate training program.
+The Hot Metal Bridge post-baccalaureate program is a two-semester fellowship program designed to help talented students from groups traditionally underrepresented in their academic disciplines, including first-generation graduate students and those from disadvantaged socio-economic backgrounds, to bridge the gap between an undergraduate degree and a graduate training program.

 In many cases PhD students are given preference for stipend and tuition support, and Master's students have to pay to complete their degree.
 Dr. Stacy Farina (Howard University) maintains a list of programs that DO fund their Master's students.
 Check this list if you're thinking about pursuing a Master's degree.